ncm2/ncm2/README.md

 3. Find the `pythonx/cm_start.py` inside NCM's installation directory.
 Use `python3 pythonx/cm_start.py core 127.0.0.1:37744` to start NCM manually.

+### Some completion source is not working

-If NCM is working well, but a completion source is broken.
+If NCM is working well, but some completion source is broken.
 For example, python completion is not working, you need to check the contents of the file `nvim.log_py3_cm_sources.cm_jedi`.
 If this log file is not created, the python completion source may have failed to start somehow.
 You need to start it manually.
 Follow these steps:

-1. Find the rpc server address.
+1. Find the rpc server address as before.
 2. Find the python completion source name via `:echo g:_cm_sources` or simply `:echo keys(g:_cm_sources)`.
 For python completion, It is `cm-jedi`, then use `:echo g:_cm_sources['cm-jedi']['channel']['module']` to get the module